Diffusive limit approximation of pure-jump optimal stochastic control problems: Application to an auction problem

-where $f^{\nu,\epsilon}_{x,a}$ is the transition kernel induced by $b^1(x,a,\cdot)$, $b^2(x,a,\cdot)$, and $\nu$.
-For the diffusion, we consider meshes $\mc{M}_t=\{kd_t\,;\, k=0,\dots,\lfloor1/d_t\rfloor\}$, $\mc{M}_x=\{-0.5 +kd_x\,;\, k=0,\dots,\lfloor3.5/d_x\rfloor\}$, with $d_x=10^{-2}$, $d_t=d_x^2$ and solve recursively
+where $f^{\nu,\epsilon}_{x,a}$ is the transition kernel induced by $b_1(x,a,\cdot)$, $b_2(x,a,\cdot)$, and $\nu$.
+For the diffusion, we consider meshes $\mc{M}_t=\{kd_t\,;\, k=0,\dots,\lfloor1/d_t\rfloor\}$, $\mc{M}_x=\{-1 +kd_x\,;\, k=0,\dots,\lfloor4/d_x\rfloor\}$, with $d_x=10^{-2}$, $d_t=d_x^2$ and solve recursively

 where $\delta^u_x$ and $\delta_{xx}$ are the uplift first order and centred second order finite differences on $\mc{M}_x$ respectively.
-We took $\mathbb{A}_n=\{10^{-2}k; k=0,\dots,300\}$ in both cases.
+We took $\mathbb{A}_n=\{10^{-2}k; k=0,\dots,50\}$ in both cases.

-To give some insight into the complexity trade-off, see that when $\epsilon$ is large, there are relatively few jumps so the time iteration won't require many steps to get an accurate solution.
+To give some insight into the complexity trade-off, see that\bru{,} when $\epsilon$ is large, there are relatively few jumps so the time iteration won't require many steps to get an accurate solution.
 This scaling is indicated by the $\Delta_t/\epsilon$ term.
 At the same time, the jumps are large so even a coarse mesh in $x$ will be sufficient for the numerical integration to approach the integral.
-Unfortunately as $\epsilon\to0$, one must refine both the time mesh, linearly with $1/\epsilon$, and the integration mesh which is payed quadratically due to the non-local nature of the equation.
-In practice, this makes computations grow at a super-cubic rate with $\epsilon$, which is rapidly prohibitively expensive.
-In our example problem, the noise is supported on a bounded interval of size $\sqrt{\epsilon}$, so we save some computation time, but figure \ref{fig:comp cost} shows the computation cost (pictured with dots) still grows super-quadratically and overcomes the cost of our accurate diffusion mesh (solid horizontal line) even for large $\epsilon$.
-Note that we computed the diffusive limit to a very high precision and with an explicit scheme, and that even for $\epsilon$ of order of $10^{-3}$ the cost is already $6$ times higher.
-Note that if the control were to intervene in a non-linear way, we might need to refine the control mesh with $\epsilon$ in the pure-jump case, further increasing the computational burden.
+Unfortunately as $\epsilon\to0$, one must refine both the time mesh, linearly with $1/\epsilon$, and the integration mesh which is paid quadratically due to the non-local nature of the equation.
+In practice, this makes computations grow at a super-cubic rate with $\epsilon$, which becomes prohibitively expensive quickly.
+In our example problem, the noise is supported on a bounded interval of size $\sqrt{\epsilon}$, \lc{and one thus saves} some computation time, but \lc{F}igure \ref{fig:comp cost} shows the computation cost (pictured with dots) still grows super-quadratically and overcomes the cost of our accurate diffusion mesh (solid horizontal line) even for large $\epsilon$.
+Even though we computed the diffusive limit to a very high precision, and with an explicit scheme, for $\epsilon$ of order of $10^{-3}$ the CPU time spent \lc{on resolution} is already $6$ times higher in the pure-jump problem.
+Note that, in the pure-jump case, if the control were to intervene in a non-linear way we might need to also refine the control mesh with $\epsilon$, further increasing the computational burden.